India, Japan should keep trying to end Russia-Ukraine war: Kishida | www.lokmattimes.com

 India, Japan should keep trying to end Russia-Ukraine war: Kishida

-New Delhi, March 19 Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida have discussed ongoing ...
+New Delhi, March 19 Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida discussed the ongoing ...

-New Delhi, March 19 Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida have discussed ongoing war between Russia and Ukraine, and talked about peace in the Indo-Pacific region.
+New Delhi, March 19 Indian Prime Minister Narendra Modi and Japanese Prime Minister Fumio Kishida discussed the ongoing war between Russia and Ukraine war, and talked about peace in the Indo-Pacific region.

-However, Modi did not made any comments over the ongoing Russia and Ukraine War which has reached 24th day.
+However, Modi has not made any comment over the ongoing Russia and Ukraine war which has reached 24th day.

-The Japanese Prime Minister further stated that the world has been shaken today due to many disturbances, it's very important for India and Japan to have a close partnership.
+The Japanese Prime Minister further stated that the world has been shaken today due to many disturbances, and it is very important for India and Japan to have a close partnership.

 He further stated that India and Japan should increase efforts for an open and free Indo-Pacific region.